breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

  ![how to use git](../../assets/images/251dd226-0590-4e79-bde1-9973159a2c7a.png)

- Let's jump back to commit (2) and start new work from there.
+ Let's jump back to commit (2) and start a new work from there.
 You will first need to know how to reference the commit.
 You can use `git log` to get the SHA1 name of (2)

 ```bash
  git log